tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

 export default MyApp
 ```

 If you restart the dev server, you should now see a pencil icon in the lower left-hand corner.
-Go ahead and click it to reveal a [sidebar](https://tinacms.org/docs/concepts/sidebar).
-The `Tina` component we added in `_app.js` gives each page access to this [sidebar](https://tinacms.org/docs/concepts/sidebar).
+Go ahead and click it to reveal a sidebar.
+The `Tina` component we added in `_app.js` gives each page access to this sidebar).
 Think of it as your "home base" for editing content with Tina.

 ### Setting up a Git Backend 👾